 Andrea M. Maccarini

-3. Perplexity Logs: On the Social Consequences of Seeking Advice from an Artificial Intelligence
+3. Perplexity Logs: On Routinized Certainty Work and Social Consequences of Seeking Advice from an Artificial Intelligence

 4. Artificial Intelligence and the Challenge of Social Care in Aging Societies: Who or What Will Care for Us in the Future?

 5. Why Should Enhanced and Unenhanced Humans Care for Each Other?